 One column leach test was performed on the crushed oxide composite to determine heap leaching characteristics of the material.
 These tests were performed by McClelland Laboratories, Inc with results received in January 2015.
 Gold extractions over 80% were achieved within 14 days on coarse crushed material (80% -25 mm).
 The column test was permitted to run for 65 days and final extractions were 85% for gold.

 The PEA completed by Tetra Tech provided additional guidance with regard to the future development of the Golden Summit Project.
 The PEA contemplates a development scenario with a stand-alone valley heap leach operation focused on the existing oxide portion of the resource, taking into account the potential for oxide mineral resource growth, with a staged approach to a larger milling scenario to treat the sulphide material.
-Using a $1,300 gold price the PEA evaluates a two-phase, 24-year open pit mine generating two gold streams, each operating at 10,000 tonnes per day (tpd) for 2,358,000 ounces of doré produced over life of mine; Processing operations for the oxide and sulphide mineralized materials are heap leach and bio-oxidation respectively.
+Using a $1,300 gold price the PEA evaluates a two-phase, 24-year open pit mine generating two gold streams, each operating at 10,000 tonnes per day (tpd) for 2,358,000 ounces of doré produced over life of mine; Processing operations for the oxide and sulphide mineralized materials are heap leach and floation followed by bio-oxidation respectively.

 Key Project Enhancements